Top 5 Problems with Crypto Tax Software

 2. Unsupported Chains

-Crypto moves at lightning speed, with new blockchain protocols being constantly developed.
+Crypto moves at lightning speed, with new blockchain protocols being developed constantly.

 It’s difficult for every tax software to support every new chain that pops up—especially if you’re using niche protocols.
 Often, you can solve this problem by manually uploading transactions with a CSV file.